GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.
+> ### Chemical engineers learned long ago that a process that works in the laboratory cannot be implemented in a factory in only one step.
 >
-> ~ *Donald Knuth*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts